saiaravind19/TechNerd/index.rst

 Welcome to TechNerd
 ===================================

 Hello, tech enthusiasts!!
-I'm Sai Aravind, a passionate robotic engineer specializing in swarm robotic systems.
+I'm Sai Aravind, a fellow robotic engineer specializing in swarm robotic systems.
 I just can't get enough of tinkering with robots and trying out new things.
 Whether it's diving into the latest tech or figuring out how things work, I love to learn and share what I know.

 I've put together this blog with beginners in mind.
 It's got some basic tutorials to help you kick off your own robotic projects.
 So, if you're just starting out or need a bit of help with your projects, I've got your back!